-Don't Live An Unfulfilled Life— Get Your Copy Today!
+Don’t Be Unfulfilled — Get Your Copy Today!

 There is a divine spark at the core of our being and it is Playful - and a Playful life is a joyful life.
 What you will glean from these pages is how to allow your innate Playful essence express itself in every moment.
 So think of my life story as a spontaneous tour and initiation into a life of Play.
 This book is filled with stories of the unexpected, the unique and unusual circumstances that characterize a life of Play.
 This is not a book about playing - it is a Playful book.